Expanded Industry Support for 2026

 Home > Articles > Expanded Industry Support for 2026

-New Industrial and B2B Verticals Now Available
+New Industrial Verticals Now Available

 I've expanded our industry coverage to include specialized manufacturing, testing, and technical service sectors that align with our expertise in complex B2B marketing.
 These additions represent industries where buyers conduct methodical research, require documented capabilities, and evaluate suppliers based on certifications and technical specifications in addition to brand awareness.